Help and customer support

 Looking for our latest news, views and comments?

 Want to work for us?
 Read our FAQs or contact us.

 Report something to us Stay vigilant and report anything suspicious

 Please forward suspicious messages or emails claiming to be from us to firstname.lastname@example.org.
 Include the full email header or senders details and attachments so we can try and track the source.
 You can also contact us if you want to validate a phone call you received claiming to be from somebody at the bank.

-In your email, please state concisely the security vulnerability you've found, and include the following information:
+In your email report, please state concisely the security vulnerability you have found, and include the following information:

 - risk or exploitability of the vulnerability (this will help us understand the impact more clearly and enable us to prioritise the fix).

 A member of Standard Chartered’s Cyber Security Team will contact you and acknowledge receipt of your report.

 Interested in joining us?

 Whether you're a recent graduate or looking for your next opportunity, we have the role for you